maciej-MKan/maciej-MKan/README.md

-## Hi, I'm Maciej.
+## Hi there! 👋

-<h3><i> Welcome to my profile!
-Let me tell you a bit about myself.
-There are two passions in my life (aside from my wife, of course 😚): electronics and programming.
-For the last several years, I've been working as an electronics engineer, but in 2021, I decided to transition to a new challenge and become a professional backend developer.
+<h3><i>I'm a passionate programmer who loves solving problems and creating efficient solutions.
+My primary focus is Java, but I also have experience working with TypeScript, Python, and other tools that help bring ideas to life.
+Programming isn't just my profession—it's my true passion.

-I am a dedicated and ambitious programmer with a strong focus on Java, which is my primary language.
-I also have experience working with Python and JavaScript/TypeScript, along with their popular frameworks.
-What you see here is the result of my hard work and dedication to mastering these technologies.
+Here on my profile, you'll find projects that showcase my journey in mastering these technologies.
+I’m constantly learning, improving, and striving to write clean, maintainable code.

-Feel free to explore my projects, and don't hesitate to leave a comment if you like what you see 😁.</i></h3>
+Feel free to explore my work and leave a comment if something catches your eye.
+Thanks for stopping by! 😊</i></h3>

 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=maciej-MKan&show_icons=true&locale=en&layout=compact" alt="maciej-MKan" />